biggwang/TIL/English/shadowing/7 Habits of Successful Software Engineers.md

 I had ~~and~~ `an` extreme ~~urage~~ `urge` to start cording ~~write~~ `right` ~~and~~ `when I was` given a project `a` problem ~~it's~~ ~~picture~~ a feature to ~~impormat~~`implement`.

+Because I found that If I'm not coding I'm just not be improductive.